sgsollie/dumblauncher/README.md

 - settings *opens settings*
 - camera *opens camera*

+Each button also has a subtle animation on press.

 ### Notes

 - The app definitions are currently hardcoded for my personal use.